eianlei/scalc/README.md

 But you can safely ignore the warnings.

 # Installation
 This is a web application so it needs to be served by a web server to a web browser.
-You can either install it to a "real" web server (such Apache, nginx, node.js) or use some local development solution such as VS Code Live Server extension.
+You can either install it to a "real" web server (such Apache, nginx) or use some local development solution such as VS Code Live Server extension.
 ## web server
 Just copy all the files in source folder to a web site server root.
 The web server will serve index.html, which will call out all the modules.